Geetur/Bang-PL/README.md

 ---

 ## Motivation
-Bang was born as a teaching/portfolio project: a **fully-featured yet bite-sized language** that proves mastery over parsing, static analysis, and runtime design—without the 50 kLOC overhead of a “real” compiler.
+Bang was born as a teaching/portfolio project: a **fully-featured yet bite-sized language** that proves mastery over parsing, static analysis, runtime design, and project architecture—without the 50 kLOC overhead of a “real” compiler.
 Every stage is separately implemented and individually testable, so you can observe _exactly_ how code is transformed step by step.

 ## Key Language Features
 * **Array-first syntax** with intuitive overloading: